 New instructional staff all start as Instructors and receive mentorship and professional development from their peers and supervisors to become Lead Instructors.
 These documents outline different pathways to becoming Instructors in the Bay Area and Instructors in the High Sierra course areas (please note these positions used to be titled Assistant Instructors, so the documents still refer to that).
 If you’re ready to apply for a field position visit our Careers Page.

-Instruction, Facilitation, Character We need educators who are compassionate and articulate and who can convert the Outward Bound experience into a life lesson.
+Instruction, Facilitation, Character We need educators who are compassionate, articulate, and invested in actively creating an inclusive outdoor industry that can convert the Outward Bound experience into a life lesson.
 Communication skills including active listening, giving and receiving feedback and clearly conveying expectations are important skills for instructors.
 Passion, confidence and humor are vital to the success of our staff.